 Interest expenses include amounts payable to lenders under the REIT's Credit Facilities and Mortgages (each as defined in Section 7 "Liquidity and Capital Resources" below), as well as amortization of upfront costs and costs to hedge the applicable Credit Facilities and Mortgages at fixed rates.
-For Q1 2019, the interest expense and other financing charges was \$4,206, an increase of \$1,901 from Q1 2018, primarily due to additional debt incurred to acquire properties subsequent to Q1 2018, due to a higher cost of borrowing, as a result of the extension of the maturities on the interest rate swaps.
-Also included in 2019 is \$96 of interest expense on lease liabilities due to the adoption of IFRS 16.
+For Q2 2019 and YTD 2019, the interest expense and other financing charges were \$4,437 and \$8,643, respectively, representing increases of \$2,062 and \$3,963 from Q2 2018 and YTD 2018, respectively.
+The increases are primarily due to additional debt incurred by the REIT to acquire properties subsequent to Q2 2018, a higher cost of borrowing, and as a result of the extension of the maturities on certain interest rate swaps.
+Also included in Q2 2019 and YTD 2019 is \$94 and \$190, respectively, of interest expense on lease liabilities due to the adoption of IFRS 16 - Leases ("IFRS 16").